morristech/developer.sketchapp.com/pages/resources.md

 - [Sketch Scripter](https://github.com/timuric/sketchapp-scripter), by Timur Carpeev. an Atom package for running Sketch scripts from the Atom editor.
 - [class-dump](http://stevenygard.com/projects/class-dump/).
 We do our best to document everything, but if you are of the adventurous type, you’ll probably want to play with this.
 - [Sketchpacks Relay](https://github.com/apps/sketchpacks-relay/), by [Sketchpacks](https://sketchpacks.com).
 Publish your Sketch plugins to the Sketchpacks Plugin Registry.
 Automatically [serve your Appcast Feeds](https://docs.sketchpacks.com/developers/publishing/appcast.html) for native plugin updates.
+- [Sketch Plugin Manager](https://skpm.io) - A utility to create, build and publish sketch plugins.